 Why Should Patients Consider Dentures?

-As many patients grow older, they start to lose teeth as a result of dental decay, disease, or even injury.
 When patients want to find a lasting and affordable solution for replacing missing teeth, they begin to consider what getting dentures could mean for their long-term oral health.

 As teeth shift, the underlying bone structure that holds them into place also begins to deteriorate.
 This deterioration increases the risk of further tooth loss.
 So, not only do dentures help to plug an existing gap in a smile, they can also help to prevent further tooth loss.

-How Do Patients Get Dentures?
+How do Patients get Dentures?

 Scheduling an appointment with Dr. Williams marks the first step towards getting dentures in Powell, WY.